Guest commentary guidelines

 - Check your facts.
 Please do not submit pieces with factual errors or bad faith arguments intended to deceive.

 - Keep it local.
 You should be addressing an issue of importance to Minnesota and its elected officials and policymakers.
 It should not be so narrow as to leave out wide swaths of our audience.
 You can write about a national issue, but it should also be of interest to Minnesotans and have a clear connection to Minnesota.
-There are more than enough takedowns of the current president.
-We are not looking for another.

 - Be clear.
 The most important facet of a well-written piece of argumentation is clarity.
 Assume that your audience knows very little about your subject and include concrete examples when possible.